Chanty

-While Trello isn’t as old as some software solutions like PayPal and Basecamp — having only been around for nine years — it certainly seems like it’s been around forever.
+While Trello isn’t as old as some software solutions like PayPal and Basecamp — having only been around for thirteen years — it certainly seems like it’s been around forever.
 With over 50 million users, it’s clear that this task management platform is here to stay.

 For SMBs — or even larger organizations that just want to keep their overhead low — cutting down on costs is paramount to financial wellbeing.
 In an effort to keep your wallet filled and your team running smoothly, we decided to write this article.